12 Tips for Traveling to Paris Alone

 Thus far I have stuck to solo travel in Europe and North America because they are easy and not too intimidating.
 When it comes to picking places, I’d recommend going places that you’re going to feel safe exploring.
 I personally wouldn’t go anywhere too exotic or with a huge language barrier by myself.

-France has a lot of english speaking residents however and Paris is, in general, a safe place.
+France has a lot of English speaking residents however.
+And Paris is, in general, a safe place.
 Be sure you keep in the know of any big events or planned protests happening in the city while there though and avoid those areas.

 Get over feeling awkward.

 And truly there’s no place better than Paris to be when solo dining!
-Their culture is built around eating at cafes solo – particularly for breakfast so trust me when I say that no one will think twice if you’re doing so.
-Want some of the best restaurants to eat at solo in Paris?
-Book an En Route to Rêverie itinerary with me and I’ll steer you in the right direction.
+Their culture is built around eating at cafes solo so trust me when I say that no one will think twice if you’re doing so.

 Don’t draw attention to yourself.

 Wearing clothing with American destinations plastered on them or wearing loads of branded American gear and talking too loudly will instantly have you picked out of the crowd as a tourist and could make you a target for pickpocketing.
-The French as a group of people are often subdued and speak softly and politely so follow suit and try and blend in with the locals as much as possible when traveling solo.

 Lose the headphones.

 I am not a person who always has headphones in but I know a lot of people are addicted to doing so.
-When you’re traveling solo it is best to be more aware of your surroundings and not distracted so I recommend ditching your headphones when walking around.
-Plus, it is so much better to enjoy both the sights and sounds of Paris when experiencing a new place in my opinion!
+When you’re traveling solo it is best to be more aware of your surroundings and not distracted.
+So I recommend ditching your headphones when walking around.

 Avoid spending lots of time solo in Paris at night.

-In general I think a good rule of thumb is to avoid being out late or in other circumstances in the evening when you may not have your full bearings or be able to access help as easily so when I travel alone I tend to make early dinner reservations and head home early.
-Paris at night is beautiful so definitely enjoy an evening stroll by the Seine, be sure to see the Eiffel Tower sparkle and walk by the Louvre when you can to see it all lit up at night but you may want to save the longer evening time walks for when you have a companion.
+Paris at night is beautiful so definitely enjoy an evening stroll by the Seine, be sure to see the Eiffel Tower sparkle and walk by the Louvre when you can to see it all lit up at night.
+But you may want to save the longer evening time walks for when you have a companion.

 In the summer Paris is light out until about 10PM so I love doing solo travel to Paris in the summer so that you can maximize the day without worrying about darkness.